 Lowell Program Topics on Ore Deposits Types

 This intensive course deals with the lithologic, structural, and geochemical characteristics of selected major ore deposit types.
-Each offering focuses on an in-depth examination of a selected family mineral deposits, including fundamental and comparative characteristics, petrology and genesis, and how these can influence metallurgical, engineering, economic, and historical aspects of mining.
+Each offering focuses on an in-depth examination of a selected family of mineral deposits, including fundamental and comparative characteristics, petrology, and genesis, and how these can influence metallurgical, engineering, economic, and historical aspects of mining.

-The deposit types that we will cover include:
+The deposit types that are covered include:

-- porphyry copper, molybdenum, and gold systems
+- porphyry copper systems

 - distribution and geologic setting